bempong/antiquidate/README.md

 Guess the year of the picture!

 TODO:
-Benchmarking against optical recognition agents.
+Benchmarking against optical recognition agents